 Average cost of health insurance by family size in Iowa

-If you're looking for health insurance for your family, the size of your family and their ages will affect the cost of your policy.
+If you're looking for health insurance for your family, the number of people and their ages will affect the cost of your policy.
 For children under the age of 15, the monthly rate remains flat, but once a child turns 15 years old, the monthly health plan premium will start increasing.

-For example, the average cost of health insurance for a family of three, assuming two 40-year-old parents and a child, is $1,385 in Iowa with a Silver plan.
-For each additional child, the average cost of a Silver health plan increases by about $319, so a family of five would cost $2,023 per month on average for health coverage.
+For example, the average cost of health insurance for a family of three, assuming two 40-year-old parents and a child with a Silver plan, is $1,435 per month in Iowa.
+For each additional child, the average cost of a Silver health plan increases by about $331, so a family of five will pay $2,097 per month on average for health coverage.

 Health insurance rate changes in Iowa

-In Iowa, the average cost of a health insurance plan has increased by 1% since 2021.
-A typical 2022 policy for a 40-year-old costs $445, just $2 more than a year ago.
+In Iowa, the average cost of a health insurance plan has increased by 7% since 2022.
+A typical 2023 policy for a 40-year-old costs $476 per month, $31 more than a year ago.

-The mean cost of a health plan has increased across all metal tiers except Silver — a Silver plan now costs 2% less.
-Catastrophic health insurance plans saw the largest percentage cost increase in Iowa, with rates rising by 3%.
+The average cost of a health plan has increased across all plan levels.
+Catastrophic health insurance plans saw the largest percentage cost increase in Iowa, with rates rising by 10%.

 The Iowa health insurance premium and plan information used in this analysis was sourced from the Centers for Medicare & Medicaid Services (CMS).
-ValuePenguin determined the average rates by metal tier, family size and region by referencing cost data from the Public Use Files (PUF) on the CMS website.
-Plans and providers for which county-level data was included in the CMS Crosswalk file were used in our analysis; those excluded from this dataset may not appear.
+ValuePenguin determined the average rates by age, plan tier, family size and region by referencing cost data from the public use files (PUFs) on the CMS website.
+Plans and providers for which county-level data was included in the CMS Crosswalk file were used in our analysis; those excluded from this data set may not appear.